cse4208-wustl/studio2/README.md

    Compile and run your program.
 In your answers, show:

-   - the new code you wrote for this exercise
+   - the code you added to the `main` function
    - the output your program produced

 6. Declare and define a **prefix** increment operator, `operator++`, for the `Pressure` enumerated type that uses a `switch` statement to change the variable's state to the next-higher value in the enumeration if there is one.
 If the variable already has the highest value possible, the operator should leave the value unchanged.